 The lens that many advanced Canon photographers consider to be the best single lens to get is the standard zoom: Canon 24-105 Lens.
 It works on both full-frame cameras and APS-C cameras-although its wide angle setting is somewhat limited because of the crop factor.

-For those that are a stricter budget, the Canon 28-135 lens could be considered as the best lens choice.
+If you are on a stricter budget, the Canon 28-135 lens could be considered as the best lens choice.
 Consumers like these because they can adequately handle most photography situations without having to change lenses.

 The standard Canon standard, non-zooming lenses can actually improve your photography technique.
 These prime lenses force you into trying different camera positions and distances from your subject.
 You'll tent to get more photos with different perspectives this way.